edullapa/tws/README.md

 Until now its build has been tested on:
 - Linux Ubuntu 14.04
-- Mac OS X Yosemite
+- Mac OS X El Capitan

 You should use at least CMake version 2.8.12 for building TWS.
 Older versions than this may not work properly.